macpczone/noise-suppression-for-voice/external/FST/docs/REVERSE_ENGINEERING.md

 This looks bad enough.
 Not all looks bad though: `magic` has a value of `1450406992`, which really is `0x56737450` in hex, which happens to be the magic number `VstP`.
-The rest however is absymal: negative version numbers, unique IDs that are `0` (how unique can you get), a function pointer (to `processReplacing`) that is `0x31` which is definitely invalid.
+The rest however is abysmal: negative version numbers, unique IDs that are `0` (how unique can you get), a function pointer (to `processReplacing`) that is `0x31` which is definitely invalid.

 So let's take a closer look at the actual data.